We are thrilled to once again invite campers onto our beautiful property for another incredible summer!

 What if there is a positive diagnosis of COVID-19?

-If a camper receives a positive COVID-19 diagnosis, we will make arrangements with parents for pickup within approximately 10-12 hours.
-We will work with parents who need a bit more time, but we cannot care for a COVID positive camper for an extended period of time.
+If a camper receives a positive COVID-19 diagnosis, we will make arrangements with parents for pickup within approximately 24 hours.
 We will provide prorated options for refunds or rollovers of tuition.

 Other things to consider